Tankenstein/retranslate/README.md

 ### withTranslations

 `withTranslations` is a higher order component that you can use to access translation functionality and language manually.
+You get access to both a `translate` function and the current language.
+The translate function takes a message key and template parameters, and returns an array of translation parts.
+These translation parts have both a value and a property called `dangerous`.
+If `dangerous` is true, it's a resolved template parameter and you should take special care with it (as these are dynamic).

 Example use: